AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 **Architecture Overview (Original Version)**

-The architecture setup will follow the workflow of the diagram below:
+The architecture setup in Fabric will follow the workflow of the diagram below:

 *** ![Architecture](images/New_Solution.png)